Learn basic survival acronyms, from EDC to BOV and everything in between.

 For those new to survival all the acronyms can be hard to wade through so I thought I would post a short list of common acronyms that you find on many popular survival related sites, including this one.
 Let’s get started!

-BOL: Bug Out Location.
-Your main survival location.
+BOL: Bug Out Location – Your secondary survival location.
 This is where you go when your home is no longer safe and must be evacuated.
 Plans must also be made in case your primary BOL is inaccessible or becomes compromised.
-Having a backup BOL and even a third is a smart idea indeed!
+Having a backup BOL in mind and even a third is a smart idea indeed!